agvxov/fritz/README.md

 # Usage
 To run a Fritz bot, you need a run script.

+There is no Fritz CLI, however a run script could easily implement one.

 The commented example `run_script.py` is provided for your information.
-There is no Fritz CLI, however a run script could easily implement one.

-# Notes
 The `arsenal/` directory contains a collection of Fritz compatible bot implementations.